fawnium/autolang/README.md

 - Navigate to the new `autolang/` subfolder.
 - Create a virtual environment if required.
 - Activate the virtual environment, if created.
 This step is OS-dependent
-- `pip` install *autolang* as a local module, so python knows where to find the source code to import.
+- `pip` install *autolang* as a local module, so Python knows where to find the source code to import.

 After doing steps 1 and 2, complete the installation by running the following commands in order: